 I’ve recently come to a painful point in my writing career.
-No longer content with only publishing fantasy short stories, I’ve had to start thinking about actually putting my novel out there, instead of just leaving it sitting in Google Docs for my own amusement.
+No longer content with letting people just read short stories online that I’ve put together, I’ve had to start thinking about actually putting my novel out there, instead of just leaving it sitting in Google Docs for my own amusement.
 This means finding an agent, which means sweaty palms and deep confusion.

 One such fear-inducing part of the whole process is writing that all-important novel synopsis.
 It’s utterly crucial you get it right, or nobody is going to request your manuscript.
 But how exactly do you get it right?

 I decided the best thing I could do was to follow in the footsteps of others.
 I went out in search of novel synopsis examples.
 I found quite a few, but it took me a while.
 Most of the time, you’ll just find step-by-step guides as to the best methods of how to write a synopsis.
 Don’t get me wrong, these are great, and you definitely should read them carefully, but examples of success stories are what I really wanted to see.

 To help you achieve manuscript requests with your current work in progress, I thought it might be helpful to put together a list of what I found, just to make it that tiny bit easier for you!
 So, here is what we have.
 Bear in mind, I think it would be a bit underhanded of me to take credit and put the full novel synopsis example on my own website, so instead I’m covering what I’ve found and providing handy links to the materials.

 Sorry, I couldn’t make it too easy!

 Harry Potter and the Philosopher's Stone